CosmicNyx/A-Love-Message/README.md

 ## Complex terminal idea

-I wanted to make a terminal that worked as a terminal would, or exploring a terminal of sorts.
+I wanted to make a terminal that worked as an actual terminal would.
-I wrote this on the side but just as somethign to ref off of in the actual prjects js file.
-I decded not to due to time constraints and also for the sake of my sanity.
+I wrote this on the side but just as something to ref off of in the actual project js file.
+I decided not to due to time constraints and also for the sake of my sanity.

 ```javascript
 document.addEventListener('DOMContentLoaded', () => {